-- A mortgage is created when a person (a borrower) pledges (or mortgages) a house and/or his land to a lender to secure the repayment of his/her loan. - If a borrower falls behind in her payments, a lender will then try to foreclose the home in order to resell it to repay the money it lent. - South Carolina law says that all foreclosures must be done in court and only a judge can order the sale of your house. - Therefore, if you fall behind in paying your mortgage, a lender will file papers with the court and ask for permission to take your home and sell it to cover the loan. - You will be "served" a piece of paper to let you know that this process has begun, and then you have 30 days to send an answer to the lawyers and to make any claims you may have against the lender.
+- A mortgage is created when a person (a borrower) pledges a house and/or his land to a lender to secure the repayment of his/her loan. - If a borrower falls behind in her payments, a lender will then try to foreclose the home in order to resell it to repay the money it lent.

-- If you do not serve and file an answer, the court will give a "default judgment," and the lender can then sell your property and use that money to pay off the debt and the legal costs for bringing the foreclosure. - If you do answer or make a counter-claim, then there will be a hearing to see if you will be allowed to keep your home or if the property must be sold. - If the court gives the lender permission to sell the property, the lender must advertise the sale for three weeks in a local newspaper and then the house is sold on the courthouse steps.
+- South Carolina law says that all foreclosures must be done in court and only a judge can order the sale of your house. - Therefore, if you fall behind in paying your mortgage, a lender will file papers with the court and ask for permission to take your home and sell it to cover the loan. - You will be "served" a piece of paper to let you know that this process has begun, and then you have 30 days to send an answer to the lawyers and to make any claims you may have against the lender.
+You can ask the lawyer for mortgage intervention.
+If you do, the lawyer for the bank must work with you. - If you do not serve and file an answer, the court will give a "default judgment," and the lender can then sell your property and use that money to pay off the debt and the legal costs for bringing the foreclosure. - If you do answer or make a counter-claim, then there will be a hearing to see if you will be allowed to keep your home or if the property must be sold. - If the court gives the lender permission to sell the property, the lender must advertise the sale for three weeks in a local newspaper and then the house is sold on the courthouse steps.